-The unions subsequently met the Employers’ Side on 1 June to explore a resolution to the dispute.
-There was a full meeting of the Soulbury Committee on 12 July to continue the negotiations.
+The NEU, the Association of Educational Psychologists (AEP) and Prospect Soulbury unions wrote jointly on 26 May 2023 to the Employers’ Side advising that they continued to be in dispute about the 2022-23 pay offer for Soulbury Officers.
+The unions subsequently met the Employers’ Side on 1 June to explore a resolution to the dispute and there was a full meeting of the Soulbury Committee on 12 July to continue the negotiations.

-NEU members working as Soulbury officers can now update their details on the NEU membership system to show that they are working as a soulbury officer.
+NEU members can now update their Current Contract in the NEU membership system to show that they are working as a Soulbury officer.
 This will help us to engage with members working as Soulbury officers.

 Any teacher or education professional who takes up Soulbury-paid employment is entitled to join the NEU or remain in NEU membership.
 The NEU is the largest teachers’ organisation in Europe and is not affiliated to any political party, so it can speak freely and independently on its members’ behalf.